niclas-timm/laravel-nextjs-starter/README.md

 ## Google Tag Manager

-If you want to build a production ready application you probably want to include tracking tools or other 3rd party scipts.
-You can of course do all that directly in the source code, but doing it via the [Google Tag Manager](https://tagmanager.google.com/ (GTM) makes this much more easy and flexible.
+If you want to build a production ready application you probably want to include tracking tools or other 3rd party scripts.
+You can of course, do all that directly in the source code, but doing it via the [Google Tag Manager](https://tagmanager.google.com/ (GTM) makes this much more easy and flexible.
 Just create a free GTM account, integrate it to your website and inject all other needed scripts (e.g., Google Analytics) via GTM.
 This also comes in handy if you want to include a Cookie-Banner from a 3rd Party like [Cookiebot](https://www.cookiebot.com/) and hook it up to your tracking tools in order to meet GDPR standards.

-To set it up in your app, all you have to do is navigate to `/client/.env.local` and paste you GTM id (typically starts with „GTM-…“) as the value for the `NEXT_PUBLIC_GOOGLE_TAG_MANAGER_ID`.
+To set it up in your app, all you have to do is navigate to `/client/.env.local` and paste your GTM id (typically starts with „GTM-…“) as the value for the `NEXT_PUBLIC_GOOGLE_TAG_MANAGER_ID`.
 If you do not set this value, the GTM script will simply not be fired.
 No big deal.

 ## Contact

-If you have feedback, questions or anything else, feel free to leave me a mail under niclastimmdev@gmail.com or hit me up on Twitter under @niclas_timm.
+If you have feedback, questions or anything else, feel free to leave me a mail at niclastimmdev@gmail.com or hit me up on Twitter under @niclas_timm.
 Looking forward to hearing from you :).

 ## License